-The underlying principle of our curriculum implementation is flexibility, we have a curriculum which is designed to meet the needs, interests, aspiration, and aptitudes of our pupils.
+The underlying principle of our curriculum implementation is flexibility, we have a curriculum which is designed to meet the needs, interests, aspiration and aptitudes of our pupils.
 Our curriculum model ensures that we have flexibility to fit in with our pupils rather than our pupils fitting in with our model.
-Our conceptualised curriculum draws on best practice and delivery from several different models and approaches.
+Our conceptualised curriculum draws on best practice and delivery from a number of different models and approaches, including a broad range of qualifications that meet the needs of our students and their attainment levels.
 We recognise that as our school population develops, so must the way in which we approach planning, teaching, learning and assessment.
 Our curriculum map continues to change and evolve to meet the individual needs of our pupils each year.

-To provide pupils across the school with experiences that are relevant, interesting, and challenging, and to identify opportunities for progression, we have adopted a curriculum structure which encompasses three broad pathways: 'National Curriculum, Functional skills and a Vocational curriculum.'
+In order to provide pupils across the school with experiences that are relevant, interesting and challenging, and to identify opportunities for progression, we have adopted a curriculum structure which encompasses a broad and balanced pathway; 'National Curriculum, Functional skills, a Vocational curriculum and GCSE Level qualifications.'
 This offer means we can make subtle distinctions between not only groups of learners but also the degree of curriculum formalisation they will experience in either building the prerequisites for, or working within, a more 'conventional' National Curriculum type approach.

 The levels are not defined by age, but by need and achievement; pupils are therefore able to move flexibly from one pathway to the next at any point during their school career.
-Each pathway covers skills, knowledge and understanding across a range of areas of learning, and they are blended, to facilitate a 'learning flow' between the two.
+Each pathway covers skills, knowledge and understanding across a range of areas of learning, and they are blended together, so as to facilitate a 'learning flow' between the two.

-Because of the personalised approach to the curriculum, we can meet the needs of all our learners.
-All pupils across the school focus on targets based on the outcomes in their Education Plan and Personal Education Plan.
-Some pupils receive additional funding e.g., Pupil Premium and the impact of any interventions funded through these is monitored to ensure that they support progress.
+Because of the personalised approach to the curriculum, we are able to meet the needs of all our learners.
+All pupils across the school focus on targets based on the outcomes in their Educational Health Care Plan and Personal Learning Plan.
+Some pupils receive additional funding e.g. Pupil Premium and the impact of any interventions funded through these is monitored to ensure that they support progress.

-At Aurora Wilden View School, we endeavour to give young people a Key Stage appropriate curriculum which is as close to that received in mainstream as possible.
+At Aurora Cedars School, we endeavour to give young people a Key Stage appropriate curriculum which is as close to that received in mainstream as possible.